BE SUN SMART

 Slide on some sunglasses

-Sunglasses and a broad-brimmed hat worn together can reduce UV radiation exposure to the eyes by up to 98 per cent.
-Sunglasses should be worn outside during daylight hours.
-Choose close-fitting wrap-around sunglasses that meet the Australian Standard AS 1067.
-Sunglasses are as important for children as they are for adults.
+Wearing sunglasses in combination with a broad-brimmed hat can reduce UV radiation exposure to the eyes by up to 98%.
+Always wear sunglasses during daylight hours to protect your eyes.
+Opt for close-fitting, wrap-around sunglasses that comply with the Australian Standard AS 1067.
+Remember, sunglasses are crucial for both children and adults.